 3. Users have more experience with search

-Users have become use to search as a means to access information on large website.
+Users have become used to search as a means to access information on a large website.
 It is sometimes far more efficient to find stuff by using the site search than to try to guess the right location of information within a sometimes arbitrary hierarchy of pages and overviews.

 Mobile has been trying to make users be able to use websites almost as convenient an accessible as their desktop versions.
 Designers have tried to make mobile websites feel a lot like native apps — not always for the good.
 But generally mobile designs are less optimal for browsing large hierarchies — so search is simply and often a more effective way to get around.

 The adoption of natural language has improved hands free access to information.
 It has also improved the way search engines parse what users are entering as a query.